 Footnotes & References

-1: You may need to jump through a hoop or two to allow your browser to “Keep” the downloaded file, due to Windows/Edge download protection.
-The file downloaded here is safe.
+1: You may need to jump through a hoop or two to allow your browser to “keep” the downloaded file due to Windows/Edge download protection.
+The file indicated for download above is safe.
 (The accompanying video shows the steps in action.)

 1. You claimed people should learn the nuances of the OS they are using.
 Why would anyone want to use crap when good apps like Open Shell are available.
 That’s like claiming people should use Internet Explorer, a piece of rubbish that has never improved since it was released initially.
 Microsoft screwed up with the design of Windows 8 and 10 and people reacted to the design.
 Microsoft changed the start menu a little but, in spite, they retained their own nonsense, which is geared at touch screen users.